huokedu/drakify/README.md

 The effects make large use of canny edge algorithm.

-More information on OpenCV-Python: https://opencv-python-tutroals.readthedocs.org/en/latest/
+More information on <a href="https://opencv-python-tutroals.readthedocs.org/en/latest/" target="_blank">OpenCV-Python Here</a>